-This Expedition aims to give you the chance to see and photograph some of these feathered jewels including the aforementioned Cock-of-the-Rock & Umbrellabird, as well as shy antpittas, quetzals, trogons, toucans, flowerpiercers, barbets, manakins, tanagers & hummingbirds being the cream of the cake.
+This expedition aims to give you the chance to see and photograph some of these feathered jewels including Andean Cock-of-the-Rock, shy antpittas, quetzals, trogons, toucans, flowerpiercers, barbets, manakins, tanagers & the hummingbirds being the cream of the cake.

 The area has a range of accommodation options, of which we can choose from various for their location in terms of target species and their photographic opportunities, or proximity to such locations.

 The trip will start in Quito, located at 2,850m above sea level, and spend 1-2 days at different locations, descending down the slopes of the Andes to about 800m above sea level.

 This expedition can be combined with a visit to Ecuador’s Amazon Jungle or extended to bird the higher slopes of Ecuador’s Andean mountains.

 Keep an eye out for a future Andean Bear Photography extension!